Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you experience tooth pain years after a root canal, it may be possible to perform a root canal re-treatment and preserve the tooth for even longer.

-One side-effect of root treatment is the tooth may darken over time.
-However, with modern endodontic techniques this is becoming less common.
-If you do experience discolouration after root therapy, especially with a front tooth, you may consider getting it chemically whitened so it's not as obvious.
+One downside of root canal treatment is the tooth may darken over time.
+However, with modern endodontic techniques, this is becoming less common.
+If you do experience discolouration after root therapy, especially with a front tooth, you may consider getting it chemically whitened.

-There are five main root canal treatment steps needed to restore a deeply infected tooth.
+There are six main root canal treatment steps needed to restore a deeply infected tooth.

 The exact root canal treatment procedure will vary slightly from one clinic to another, but here is a basic outline of the steps involved: